 We are proud to support the fabulous work of such a vital lifeline to children, young people and families experiencing challenges in Norfolk and Suffolk and can’t wait to see this exciting project take flight at one of the city’s most famous buildings.”

-The Earl and Countess of Leicester comment:
+Whilst the Earl and Countess of Leicester commented:

-“We are delighted that Holkham Hall is to be a host venue supporting The Benjamin Foundation’s 25th year and the extremely valuable work the organisation does.
+“We are delighted that Holkham Hall is to be a host venue supporting the Benjamin Foundation’s 25th year and the extremely valuable work the organisation does.
 The Foundation’s anniversary project, with thousands of butterflies displayed against the backdrop of the 18th century Hall, will offer a unique feature for our visitors to see and we believe and hope will benefit the charity in helping to raise its profile.”

 The charity’s silver anniversary is a wonderful opportunity to create even more awareness of the work we do in the region, as well as generate much-needed funds.
 So we have decided to focus the celebrations around a dramatic art installation for the public to enjoy, featuring, of course, our much-loved and well recognised colourful butterfly!